 In Down, Darwin began preparing to publish his theory of natural selection.
 In 1844, he drafted a short essay about his theory.
 In 1847, he sent the essay to botanist Joseph Dalton Hooker for feedback.
 He also continued his work in other areas of natural science.
 His comprehensive study of barnacles, for example, won acclaim from biologists.
 However, Darwin’s health problems slowed his scientific research.

-In 1858, while Darwin was working on the manuscript for The Origin of Species, he received an abstract of a theory of evolution from naturalist Alfred Russel Wallace, whose ideas sounded strikingly similar to Darwin’s.
+In 1858, while Darwin was working on the manuscript for On the Origin of Species, he received an abstract of a theory of evolution from naturalist Alfred Russel Wallace, whose ideas sounded strikingly similar to Darwin’s.
 Darwin offered Wallace help in publishing the manuscript, but Hooker and Lyell, to whom Darwin had forwarded Wallace’s work, urged Darwin to finish his manuscript quickly so he could publish first.
 Some critics argue that Darwin stole ideas from Wallace.
 But because Darwin shared his research with Lyell and Hooker prior to receiving Wallace’s manuscript, and because Wallace’s theory was, in many ways, different from Darwin’s, the consensus is that Darwin did not plagiarize.
-Darwin rushed to finish the manuscript, and On the Origin of Species by Means of Natural Selection was published in 1859 (the title was shortened to The Origin of Species by Natural Selection after the first edition and today is commonly referred to as The Origin of Species).
+Darwin rushed to finish the manuscript, and On the Origin of Species by Means of Natural Selection was published in 1859 (the title was shortened to The Origin of Species by Natural Selection after the first edition and today is commonly referred to by both names).

 Darwin’s theory received enormous public attention and generated both praise and controversy in the scientific realm and in the general public.
 The manuscript sold well and went through six editions in Darwin’s lifetime.
 Darwin devoted the rest of his career to publishing works further expounding his theory of evolution, such as The Variation of Animals and Plants Under Domestication (1868) and The Descent of Man (1871), which discusses humans in terms of evolutionary theory.
 Darwin died on April 19, 1882.
 In recognition of his contributions to science, he was given a state funeral and buried in Westminster Abbey.